MartinKHovden/m3h3/docs/source/electro_guide.rst

 This solver solves the monodomain or the bidomain equations presented in Sundnes (2006) to find the transmembrane potential.

+SAY SOMETHING MORE ABOUT THE PROBLEM WE ARE SOLVING!!!

 Importing M3H3
 ===============
 To import all the functionality of M3H3, run